inno-devops-labs/F23-core-course-labs/app_javascript/README.md

 docker run -p 80:80 marufasatullaev/app_javascript

 The application will then be accessible at http://localhost:80.
 If port 80 is already in use, an unused port can be used instead by replacing 80:80 with xxxx:80, where xxxx represents the unused port.

+## Unit tests

+### `npm test`

+Launches the test runner in the interactive watch mode.\
+See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+## GitHub Actions CI

+The GitHub Actions configuration used in this project has three jobs: Snyk, Build, and Publish

+- Snyk — checks the dependencies for vulnerabilities
+- Build — installs the dependencies, lints and tests the code
+- Publish — builds an image and tags it :latest, pushes the image to the docker hub

+The workflow is triggered only on changes in the ./app_javascript directory or in the workflow configuration itself